Ojlit/package-management/JENKINS-INSTALLATION/READme.md

 ```
+* ^ NB: "sshagent" from pipeline syntax configures the authentication of Jenkins to access the deployment container (Tomcat) using the default Tomcat user

-* NB: "StrictHostKeyChecking=no" eliminates the need for manual dialogue when scp-ing into another server
+* ^ NB: "StrictHostKeyChecking=no" eliminates the need for manual dialogue when scp-ing into another server

 Prepare or update groovy script as follows:
 + For Code Clone from Git,